ibm-cloud-docs/Backup/restore-SQLDB.md

 5. Select Restore items to a SharePoint or SQL Server database, and click Continue.
 The SQL Server Restore dialog box shows the most recent safeset for the job.
 6. To restore data from an older safeset, click the calendar button.
 In the calendar, click the date of the safeset from which you want to restore.
 Then, click the specific safeset that you want to use.
 7. In the Encryption Password field, enter the data encryption password.
 To view the password hint, click the Hint button.
-8. In the Idle Time field, enter the number of minutes of inactivity after which the share should automatically stop.
-The value can range from 2 to 180 minutes.
+8. In the Idle Time field, enter the number of minutes of inactivity after which the share has to automatically stop.
+The value can range 2-180 minutes.
 9. Select or clear the Use all available bandwidth option.
 10. Click Share.
 The Process Details dialog shows the status of the share process.
 When the share is available, the share path appears next to the dialog box.
 11. Click the Copy Path to Clipboard button.
 The path is now available for you to paste into the Granular Restore application.